caitlin0806/responses/July20.md

 ![figure 2](https://user-images.githubusercontent.com/67920437/88005424-646f0c00-cad7-11ea-97a9-c113a7d2f95f.png)

 The model is definitely overfit.
 The val_loss was decreasing from the 12th-14th epoch and then on the last epoch it increased.
 This is a clear indication that the model is overfit.
 The accuaracy of the training set was .97 so it learned the training set too well.

-5. Use the model to predict 3 dog images and 3 cat images.
-Upload you images and the prediction.
-How did your model perform in practice?
-Do you have any ideas of how to improve the model’s performance?

 ![chow chow](https://user-images.githubusercontent.com/67920437/88006327-5cb06700-cad9-11ea-8361-1b51cc8a447e.jpeg)
 predicted correct